samblenny/blitstr/README.md

 ```

+## Command Line Demo

+You can do `cargo run`, but it just updates a frame buffer without displaying
+the image anywhere.
+That sounds useless, but it actually helps for debugging
+panics that can easily happen when making changes to the blitting code.

 ## Notes on Bitmap Fonts

 This project uses bitmap fonts in the form of rust source code.
 The rust fonts in